 All lenders require a Disclosure of Incentives Form from the builder of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

-I am looking for a ground for flat up to £245,000 and identified one close by in Gnosall I like with amenity areas and station in the vicinity, the downside is that it's only got 52 years on the lease.
-There is not much else in Gnosall in this price bracket, so just wondered if I would be making a grave error buying a lease with such few years left?
+I am looking for a leasehold apartment up to £195,000 and found one close by in Gnosall I like with a park and railway links nearby, the downside is that it's only got 52 years unexpired on the lease.
+I can't really find anything else in Gnosall suitable, so just wondered if I would be making a grave error buying a lease with such few years left?

-If you require a home loan the shortness of the lease will likely be a potential deal breaker.
-Discount the price by the anticipated lease extension will cost if not already taken into account.
-If the current owner has owned the property for a minimum of twenty four months you may request that they start the process of the extension and pass it to you.
-You can add 90 years to the existing lease and have £0 ground rent by law.
-You should speak to your conveyancing solicitor concerning this.
+If you need a mortgage that many years will likely be an issue.
+Discount the offer by the amount the lease extension will cost if it has not already been discounted.
+If the existing owner has owned the property for a minimum of twenty four months you may request that they commence the lease extension formalities and pass it to you.
+You can add 90 years to the existing lease with a zero ground rent applied.
+You should speak to your conveyancing lawyer concerning this.